ryyHardy/text-to-minecraft/README.md

 TextToMinecraft is a bot that uses AI to build structures for you in-game based on your prompt!
 It is also equipped with other features like some basic pathfinding and the ability to interact with in-game commands.

+Powered by [mineflayer](https://github.com/PrismarineJS/mineflayer) and the rest of the [Prismarine.js](https://github.com/prismarinejs) project.

 > ### WARNING
 >
 > This project is still very much a work-in-progress, so use with caution if you plan on testing it in a Minecraft world.
 The bot can build some really cool things, but it could destroy preexisting landscapes and buildings in the process.